Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 # Other Functions
 ### setScrollFactor(obj:String, scrollX:Float, scrollY:Float)
-Changes the object's scroll factor as in changing how much the object will move when the camera moves.
+Changes the object's <ins>scroll factor</ins> as in changing how much the object will move when the camera moves.

 - `obj` - The object tag name to be used.
 - `scrollX` - The x value of the scroll to be set.